Bulat-Ziganshin/FastECC/GF.md

+### Program usage

+`prime N` - check whether N is prime, print divisors of N, and search, starting at N+1, for prime numbers as well as numbers only with small divisors

 ### Lucky number: choosing a proper base for computations

 Since GF(2^n) doesn't have unity roots, NTT-based Reed-Solomon codes implementation can't perform computations in this field.